- 92% of the University of Roehampton students are in work or further education within 6 months of graduating (DLHE results 2017)

 Managing People and Careers (20 credits)

-Operations, Logistics and Supply Chain Management (20 credits)
+Understanding Operations, Logistics & Supply Chain Management (20 credits)

 Processes of Project Management (20 credits)